 With some notable exceptions, most perception researchers, either explicitly or implicitly, consider the perception of objects to be one particular end-goal of cognitive systems.
 One's detailed perceptual experience of the environment is very convincing with regard to the idea that the primary job of perceptual systems must be to produce that rich phenomenonological experience.
 However, this is not the approach taken in the PANLab.
 For human perceptual systems to have evolved their particular characteristics, their end-goal must be to act on the environment.
-Thus, the primary purpose of perceptual systems is to filter sensory information in a way that leads to the selection of adaptive environmentally-appropriate actions.
+Thus, the primary purpose of perceptual systems is to filter sensory information in a way that leads to the execution of adaptive, environmentally-appropriate actions.
 Taking this idea a step further, it is possible to conceive of the brain as consisting of only sensory and motor systems (also see work by Joaquin Fuster, UCLA).
 Sensory systems filter input and motor systems produce actions; long-lived concepts such as association cortex, perception, memory, and executive function are merely more abstract cases of the same neural functions that can be found in traditional sensorimotor cortex.
 In my view, these "functions" can be quantified as mathematical transformations.
 Primary sensorimotor cortices apply transformations that can be easily compared to concrete parameters of the external environment and are therefore judged as more concrete or "primary".
-Other cortical areas are further removed from the periphery along the signal chain (a loose hierarchy) and the transformations they apply are not as easily relatable to parameters of the external environment.
+Other cortical areas are further removed from the periphery along the signal chain (a loose hierarchy) and the transformations they apply are not as easily relatable to parameters of the environment.
 In this way, traditional association cortices can be considered functionally more abstract than primary sensorimotor cortices, but their functions are not qualitatively different.

 Jerry S. Fisher (undergraduate RA) 2009